 About the Author of this Zotero Guide

-Tiffany C. Esteban maintains this Zotero guide as part of her job responsibilities.
-She works as the Digital Scholarship Associate at the Humanities and Social Sciences Library West, where she does consultation and instruction sessions focused on digital humanities and information science.
+Tiffany C. Esteban maintains this Zotero guide.
+She works as the Digital Scholarship Associate at the Humanities and Social Sciences Library West, where she does consultation and instruction sessions focused on digital humanities.
 She uses Zotero regularly and believes that Zotero's policies align with her politics as an information professional.
 She recommends it to students, researchers, and instructors who are looking for a citation management tool that centers their needs, data, and privacy.
 She also supports those who choose not to use citation management software in their work for whatever reason.

 For custom group workshops or one-on-one sessions on Zotero and library research basics, please contact Tiffany C. Esteban by email.

 Below is a list of helpful links and documentation created by the Zotero development team.
 Tiffany C. Esteban compiled this list based on questions asked in Zotero workshops and via email.

 This Zotero guide is part of a series of citation management guides created by experts from the UF Libraries.
 For help and training with other citation management software, visit the list of UF Libraries' citation management experts.